Pine Tree Equal Wild Edible Food

 Most pine tree have small seeds, the biggest and most often used occur in the Southwestern United States.
 You will have to determine if it is worth the effort outside of the pinon pines.

 You will recognize the seeds because they look sort of like an insect wing.
 One wing with a bump at the base.
 The bump is the nut... the pine seed.
 The wind is used as a means for the seed to catch a breeze and be spread far from the parent tree.

 Technically pine nuts are not nuts but seeds.
 Once shelled they should be eaten soon because they will deteriorate over the next week or so and become inedible.
 If they are not shelled they can be stored much longer.

 To remove the pine nut shells place your pine nuts into a plastic food storage bag or between two close knit clothes.
-If in a airtigh bag remove as much air as possible.
+If in a airtight bag remove as much air as possible.

-Now you will have to manually seperate the shells from the inner seed.
+Now you will have to manually separate the shells from the inner seed.
 Discard the shell pieces and consume the shelled pine nuts immediately or soon if used in some recipe.

 Pine's use doesn't stop at the nuts.
 The young male cones that are grown each spring can be boiled or baked.

 You can also peel off the bark young twigs to eat the inner bark, which can be chewed raw.
 Or cut the bark away of a mature tree to get to the inner bark.
 Frying is best tasting way to eat pine bark.
 Peel the the inner bark into thin strips and simply fry them in some butter or oil until medium brown and crispy.

 Probably the most common use outside of the pinion nuts in the Southwest is using the needles to make tea.
 This is an easy task and although you aren't going to survive entirely on pine needle tea it can easily add some flavor to water and provide lots of Vitamins (lots of vitamin C) and nutrients to an otherwise bland drinking water.